 It is therefore essential that adequate signal reception is checked before fitting the unit in the desired location.
-Using a Yaesu VR-120D Communications Receiver\ programmed to the required frequency, a signal strength of 5 or greater is deemed to be sufficient to provide a reliable consistent link.
+Using the front panel ten LED signal strength array, a signal strength of 5 or greater is deemed to be sufficient to provide a reliable consistent link.
 Readings below this level may lead to poor reception in adverse atmospheric conditions.